tambry/ImGuiRenderers/README.md

 Upon compilation, the project will generate a static library named ImGuiVulkanRenderer in the root directory, which you'll need to link against.

 ## Usage
 The renderer is used through creating an object of the renderer.
-The user will need to provide a pointer to the window handle and instance.
+The user will need to provide an options structure, that contains some basic info.
+Handling of input is left up to the user.

 ```c++
 #include "ImGuiVulkanRenderer.h"